camptocamp/odoo-project-tools/README.md

     Be careful, if you need to redo these steps, the submodules will have been removed by the script, you will need to run `git submodule update -i` again.

-7. Stage all changes and commit
+7. Install pre-commit and run it on all files

     ```
+    pre-commit install
+    pre-commit run --all-files
+    ```
+    Manually fix the issues that pre-commit is unable to fix by itself

+8. Stage all changes and commit

+    ```
     git add .
     git commit -m "Convert to proj v2"
     ```

-8. Follow the steps in the generated `V2_MIG_NEXT_STEPS.todo` file
+9. Follow the steps in the generated `V2_MIG_NEXT_STEPS.todo` file